Ricardogll/Gunbird/docs/README.md

 _**QA**: Victor Tirado_
 * **Github**: [VictorTirado](https://github.com/VictorTirado)

+## Installation

+Unzip the release folder and execute the .exe file (Contain a Changelist README from the 1.0 version)

+(Link)

 ## Description

 Gunbird is a shoot'em up game released in Japanese arcades in 1994 by Psikyo.
 Later, it was included in the videogame consoles Sega Saturn, Play Station and the PC platform Steam.
 It was included in the Gunbird Special Edition which collects first and second Gunbird editions.
 Out of Japan, the game was re-named to Mobile Light Force.